Asset Accounts Definition

 Changes in asset values on the books of a company have to reflect in either the Profit and Loss Statement or the Cash Flow Statement.

 An example would be if accounts receivable increased on the books, it meant an outflow of cash on the Cash Flow Statement.
-Similarly, if inventories decreased on the books, it means an inflow of cash due to products getting sold.
-A decrease in the gross block is expensed on the P&L through depreciation and an increase in the gross block is reflected by capital expenditures under the Cash Flow Statement.
+Similarly, if inventories decreased in the books, it means an inflow of cash due to products getting sold.
+A decrease in the gross block is expensed on the P&L through depreciation and an increase in the gross block is reflected by Capex capital expenditures under the Cash Flow Statement.

 What do Asset Accounts tell us?